 Criteria JORC Code explanation Commentary Mineral tenement and land tenure status • Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
-Zone Mineral Resource is also covered by Exploitation Concession Viscaria K • The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area. • Exploration Permit Viscaria nr 101 is valid until the 16/10/2015.
+Zone Mineral Resource is also covered by Exploitation Concession Viscaria K • The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area. • Exploration Permit Viscaria nr 101 is valid until the 16/10/2017.
 Exploitation Concession Viscaria K nr 4 is valid until the 16/01/2037.

 Criteria JORC Code explanation Commentary Exploration done by other parties Acknowledgment and appraisal of exploration by other parties.
-The historic drilling at the D Zone Prospect was completed by Viscaria AB (owned by Outokumpu OY) during the period 1985 till 1997.
+The historic drilling at the D Zone Prospect was completed by Viscaria AB (owned by Outokumpu OY) during the period 1985 to 1997.
 Geology Deposit type, geological setting and style of mineralisation.
 The D Zone deposit is interpreted to be either a volcanic hosted massive sulphide-type (VHMS) ore system or an iron oxide copper gold-type(IOCG) ore system.
 This deposit has subsequently been strongly attenuated by shearing associated with a lower amphibolite facies metamorphic event.
 Subsequent to the lower amphibolite facies metamorphism and associated deformation, these rocks have been overprinted by locally constrained shear zones displaying retrograde, greenschist metamorphic mineralogy (chlorite, epidote, actinolite, and talc).
-Drill hole Information A summary of all information material to the understanding of the exploration results including a tabulation of the following information for all Material drill holes: a. easting and northing of the drill hole collar b. elevation or RL (Reduced Level - elevation above sea level in metres) of the drill hole collar c. dip and azimuth of the hole d. down hole length and interception depth e. hole length.
-Details of the drill holes discussed in this announcement are in the body of the text. • If the exclusion of this information is justified on the basis that the information is not Material and this exclusion does not detract from the understanding of the report, the Competent Person should clearly explain why this is the case.
+Drill hole Information A summary of all information material to the understanding of the exploration results including a tabulation of the following information for all Material drill holes: a. easting and northing of the drill hole collar b. elevation or RL (Reduced Level - elevation above sea level in metres) of the drill hole collar c. dip and azimuth of the hole d. down hole length and interception depth e. hole length. text. • If the exclusion of this information is justified on the basis that the information is not Material and this exclusion does not detract from the understanding of the report, the Competent Person should clearly explain why this is the case.
 Information included in announcement.
-Data aggregation methods • In reporting Exploration Results, weighting averaging techniques, maximum and/or minimum grade truncations (e.g. cutting of high grades) and cut-off grades are usually Material and should be stated.
-The Weighted Averaging method was used to calculate drill hole intersections for copper grade based on the assay results received, and the down hole width of the assayed interval.
-Where aggregate intercepts incorporate short lengths of high grade results and longer lengths of low grade results, the procedure used for such aggregation should be stated and some typical examples of such aggregations should be shown in detail. • The results in the announcement show both aggregated intercepts and specific higher grade intercepts within the broader interval.
+Data aggregation methods • In reporting Exploration Results, weighting averaging techniques, maximum and/or minimum grade truncations (e.g. cutting of high grades) and cut-off grades are usually Material and should be stated. for copper grade based on the assay results received, and the down hole widt Where aggregate intercepts incorporate short lengths of high grade results and longer lengths of low grade results, the procedure used for such aggregation should be stated and some typical examples of such aggregations should be shown in detail. • The results in the announcement show both aggregated intercepts and specific higher grade intercepts within the broader interval.
 The aggregated intervals are identified on the basis of the presence of chalcopyrite within altered rock and delivering an aggregated assay of greater than or equal to 0.5% Cu.
-The specific higher grade intervals are identified based on continuity of mineralisation. • The assumptions used for any reporting of metal equivalent values should be clearly stated.
+The specific higher grade intervals are identified based on continuity of mineralisation.
+The assumptions used for any reporting of metal equivalent values should be clearly stated.
 Metal Equivalents have not been applied.